microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ## What is Hived Scheduler and How to Configure it

-HiveD is a standalone component of OpenPAI, designed to be a Kubernetes Scheduler Extender for Multi-Tenant GPU clusters.
+As one standalone component of Microsoft OpenPAI, [HiveD](https://github.com/microsoft/hivedscheduler) is designed to be a Kubernetes Scheduler Extender for Multi-Tenant GPU clusters.
 A multi-tenant GPU cluster assumes multiple tenants (teams) share the same GPU pool in a single physical cluster (PC) and provides some resource guarantees to each tenant.
 HiveD models each tenant as a virtual cluster (VC), so that one tenant can use its own VC as if it is a private cluster, while it can also use other VCs' free resource at lower priority.
-Hived supports both GPU virtual cluster and CPU-only cluster.
+Besides, HiveD also supports CPU cluster.

 Before we start, please read [this doc](https://github.com/microsoft/hivedscheduler/blob/master/doc/user-manual.md) to learn how to write hived scheduler configuration.